nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Apple's Built-in Apps

-Apple technically lets you play music directly from iCloud via Files app, but it's functionality is not designed for music listening.
+Apple technically lets you play music directly from iCloud via the Files app, but its functionality is not designed for music listening.
 It lacks essential features such as playlist management, metadata sorting, or playback queues.
 While it supports music playback, it's very limited and overall not a good user experience.

 ### Third-Party Apps